A Land of Stories

 A photo exhibition by students from across Tamil Nadu

-'A Land of Stories', an exhibition by 40 students from across Tamil Nadu, is now up at the Egmore Museum, Chennai until 17 April, 2022 from 9:30 PM to 5 PM.
-Visit the exhibition and experience Tamil Nadu through the lenses of our student artists.
-Join us for weekend guided tours of the exhibition to find out more about the workshops leading up to the showcase!
-The exhibition is also up at the Aptronix store in VR Mall, Chennai from 11 AM to 10 PM.
+'A Land of Stories', an exhibition by 40 students from across Tamil Nadu, was up at the Egmore Museum, Chennai until 17 April, 2022.
+The exhibition was also up at the Aptronix store in VR Mall, Chennai.

 Tamil Nadu is a land of endless stories.
 With all the diverse people, food, architecture, landscapes, and cultural trails it has, exploring Tamil Nadu through pictures is a great way to reflect its richness.